Majestic Theatre (Broadway): Site

-The Majestic Theatre is on 245 West 44th Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The land lot is nearly rectangular, with a recess at the northwest corner.
+The Majestic Theatre is on 245 West 44th Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The land lot is nearly rectangular, with a recess at the northwest corner.
 The lot covers 13625 ft2, with a frontage of 140.5 ft on 44th Street and a depth of 100.42 ft.
 The Majestic Theatre shares the city block with the Row NYC Hotel to the west.
 It adjoins six other theaters clockwise from north: the John Golden, Bernard B. Jacobs, Gerald Schoenfeld, Booth, Shubert, and Broadhurst.
 Other nearby structures include the Music Box Theatre and Imperial Theatre one block north; One Astor Plaza to the east; 1501 Broadway to the southeast; and Sardi's restaurant, the Hayes Theater, and the St. James Theatre to the south.

 The Majestic is part of the largest concentration of Broadway theaters on a single block.
 The Majestic, Masque (Golden), and Royale (Jacobs) theaters and the Lincoln Hotel (Row NYC Hotel) had all been developed concurrently.
-The site of all four buildings had previously occupied by twenty brownstone residences.
+The site of all four buildings had previously been occupied by twenty brownstone residences.
 The site was part of the Astor family estate from 1803 to 1922, when it was sold to Henry Claman.
 The plots collectively measured 200 ft wide along Eighth Avenue, 240 ft along 44th Street, and 250 ft along 45th Street.

 Design

 The Majestic Theatre was designed by Herbert J. Krapp in a Spanish style and constructed from 1926 to 1927 for the Chanin brothers.
-It was part of an entertainment complex along with the Lincoln Hotel and the Masque and Royale theaters, which were also designed by Krapp in a Spanish style.
+It was part of an entertainment complex along with the Lincoln Hotel and the Masque and Royale theaters, which Krapp also designed in a Spanish style.
 The Majestic was designed to be the largest theater in that complex, initially with about 1,800 seats.
 The Chanin Realty and Construction Company constructed all four structures.
 The Majestic is operated by the Shubert Organization.